johann-solo/oliveandmango.github.io/site/content/blog/2019-02-27-gluten-free-lemon-custard-cream-tart-with-swiss-meringue.md

 3. Set bowl over (not in) simmering water, and whisk until mixture is warm to the touch and sugar dissolves, 2 to 3 minutes.
 (Test by rubbing mixture between your fingers; the mixture should be smooth and not grainy.)
 4. Attach bowl to standing mixer fitted with the whisk attachment.
 5. Whisk on high speed until stiff, glossy peaks form and mixture is cool, about 10 minutes.
-6. Whisk in vanilla and <span class="highlight">[Bob’s Red Mill Finely Ground Tapioca Flour](https://www.bobsredmill.com/tapioca-flour.html)</span> until incorporated.
+6. Whisk in vanilla and <span class="highlight"><a rel="nofollow" href="https://www.bobsredmill.com/tapioca-flour.html">Bob’s Red Mill Finely Ground Tapioca Flour</a></span> until incorporated.
 7. Transfer meringue into a large pastry bag fitted with a large round tip; pipe meringue to cover filling, as desired.
 8. Place under broiler or use a kitchen torch to brown.
 9. Serve immediately.